About the University

 Excellence at a Great Value

-The University's location in the state capital of New York provides students with a rare chance to engage the world around them and serve the public good.
-Through limitless opportunities for internships and public service, students gain experience, test their skills, and prepare to launch brilliant careers.
+The University's location in the state capital of New York provides students with limitless opportunities for internships and public service through which they gain experience, test their skills, and prepare to launch brilliant careers.
 The area is also a vibrant center for culture and entertainment.
 Among its attractions are the New York State Museum and Library and the Times Union Center, a major Northeast entertainment and sports venue.
 Close by are the Berkshires, the Catskills, Saratoga, and the Adirondack Mountains, areas famed for recreational and cultural opportunities.

 The University is chartered by the Board of Regents of New York State, which has registered all of its degrees and programs and fully approved its professional programs through the State Education Department.
-Albany is also a member of the Council of Graduate Schools in the U.S. It is fully accredited by:
+UAlbany is also a member of the Council of Graduate Schools in the U.S., and is fully accredited by Middle States Commission on Higher Education.
+UAlbany enjoys specialized program accreditation from the following accreditors:

 - American Chemical Society